Neuroinclusivity in Housing

 Partners

-The Sinneave Family Foundation, based in Calgary, Alberta, is an operating foundation committed to removing barriers and enhancing opportunities for Autistic youth and adults.
+The Sinneave Family Foundation, based in Calgary, Alberta, is an operating foundation committed to reducing barriers and enhancing opportunities for Autistic youth and adults.

 The Accessibility Institute, based at Carleton University, is a dynamic hub for multi-disciplinary accessibility research, education, training, and community engagement.